How the LinkedIn algorithm works in 2024

 There are several tactics to gain extra traction on LinkedIn:

-- tag people and relevant companies
+- tag people and relevant company pages

 - use keywords strategically

-- include relevant hashtags.
+- include relevant hashtags

 For more tagging tips, read our LinkedIn hashtag guide or watch this video: